huiguangwang/huiguangwang.github.io/_pages/cv.md

 <div style="text-align: justify;">
-<p><b>Outline:</b> As a leader, accomplished the architectural and structural design for an educational building, comprising the analysis and design of frame structure and foundation.
-Finally, won the Special Prize of the 3rd National Undergraduate Structural Design Information Technology Competition, awarded by the China Civil Engineering Society.</p>
+<b>Outline:</b> As a leader, accomplished the architectural and structural design for an educational building, comprising the analysis and design of frame structure and foundation.
+Finally, won the Special Prize of the 3rd National Undergraduate Structural Design Information Technology Competition, awarded by the China Civil Engineering Society.
 </div>

 <div style="text-align: justify; color:#1772d0;">
-  <p><b>Internship</b></p>
+  <b>Internship</b>

 </div>